bastard

 point to 10.10.10.9/rest

-drupal.php's php code into the server is giving you problems and you don't want to waste a lot of time troubleshooting the correct php syntax, you can upload it as a webadmin as well
+if uploading drupal.php's php code into the server is giving you problems and you don't want to waste a lot of time troubleshooting the correct php syntax, you can upload it as a webadmin as well

 first you have to enable php modules